Test running a service

 What's next

 In this step, we've created and added an empty gRPC service to a server.
-We've also created a minimal client and made a call to the server.
+We've also written a test and made a call to the server.

 Next, we'll get on with implementing a service method for creating blog posts.